abiosoft/blog/content/post/movingtocaddy.md

 #### I need this free SSL too
 Yeah I know, everyone needs it.
 I happen to be on the bleeding edge for Let's Encrypt and Caddy.
 This is currently only available to beta testers.

-Let's Encrypt will be out of private beta tomorrow (December 3) and Caddy 0.8 will be out few days after.
+Let's Encrypt will be out of private beta soon (December 3) and Caddy 0.8 will be out few days after.

 Keep an eye on [Caddy Blog](http://caddyserver.com/blog) for 0.8 announcement and get ready to enjoy this.